dmcp718/lucidlink-ansible-deploy/README.md

    ./setup.sh "your-lucidlink-password"
    ```

-4. Update the `inventory` file with your server information using the template provided
+   This will:
+   - Create and encrypt the vault with your LucidLink password
+   - Generate inventory file from your server configuration
+   - Generate role defaults from your configuration

-5. Run the playbook:
+4. Run the playbook:
    ```bash
    ansible-playbook -i inventory site.yml --vault-password-file .vault_pass
    ```